hi-drew/hi-drew/README.md

 - 👋   Hi, I’m Drew
-- 👀   I’m interested in design and web3.0
-- 📫   How to reach me ✨ [twitter.com/fwerd_](twitter.com/fwerd_) ✨
+- 📫   How to reach me ✨ [twitter.com/tooeazymate](twitter.com/tooeazymate) ✨

 <!---
 yodreww/yodreww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.